-Since the inception of the Company's stock repurchase plan in 2004 through December 31, 2022, the Company's Board of Directors has authorized the repurchase of \$2.0 billion of the Company's common stock.
+Since the inception of the Company's stock repurchase plan in 2004 through December 31, 2023, the Company's Board of Directors has authorized the repurchase of \$2.0 billion of the Company's common stock, excluding excise tax.
 Shares of the Company's common stock may be purchased in the open market or through privately negotiated transactions, subject to market conditions, and generally settle subsequent to the trade date.
 The repurchase program does not obligate the Company to acquire any specific number of shares or to acquire shares over any specified period of time.

-Under this program as of December 31, 2022, the Company had repurchased 31.7 million shares at an aggregate purchase price of \$1,470.6 million and had \$529.4 million remaining available.
-During the year ended December 31, 2022, the Company repurchased an aggregate of \$286.9 million of common stock under this program.
+Under this program as of December 31, 2023, the Company had repurchased 34.1 million shares at an aggregate purchase price of \$1,654.7 million and had \$345.3 million remaining available, excluding excise tax.
+During the years ended December 31, 2023 and 2022, the Company repurchased an aggregate of \$184.0 million and \$286.9 million, respectively, of common stock under this program, excluding excise tax.